-12.4.3 Community Outreach Centers
+12.4.4 Community Outreach Centers

-The Community Outreach Manager is responsible for overseeing any outreach centers opened to provide direct support and relief to the public, based on the conditions of the electrical emergency.
-When an approaching storm threatens to create significant outages that may last 48 hours or longer, PSEG Long Island's PIO, in conjunction with the Customer Care and Community Outreach Coordinator, will determine if Community Outreach Centers should be opened, and the types of support to be provided, depending upon the time of year and expected conditions.
-This decision may also be made following an actual storm event.
+The Community Outreach Coordinator is responsible for overseeing any outreach centers opened to provide direct support and relief to the public, based on the conditions of the electrical emergency.
+When an approaching storm with a high confidence weather forecast threatens to create significant outages that are expected to last 48 hours or longer, PSEG Long Island's PIO, in conjunction with the Customer Care and Community Outreach Manager, will determine if Community Outreach Centers should be opened, and the types of support to be provided, depending upon the time of year and expected conditions.
+This decision may also be made following an actual unexpected storm or emergency event with unanticipated strength and damage to trees and to the system.